buildtesters/buildtest/docs/configuring_buildtest/overview.rst

 Now we will list the profiles to confirm they are created and remove them.
 Next we will rerun ``buildtest config profiles list`` to confirm profiles are removed

-.. dropdown:: Example on how to create, list and remove profiles
+.. dropdown:: Example on how to remove profiles

     .. code-block:: console